Resolving Text Conflicts

 - filename.rNew: the latest version on the server.

-Conflicting files are displayed in red in the Local Changes tab of the Version Control tool window.
-In the Update Info Tab of the Version Control tool window, they are grouped in a Merged with conflicts list and also displayed in red.
+Conflicting files are marked with red in the Local Changes tab of the Version Control tool window.
+In the Update Info tab, they are grouped in the Merged with conflicts list and are also marked with red.

 With WebStorm, you can resolve conflicts in two ways:

 - Manually in the editor.
 After that, you need to manually mark the processed files as conflicts-free.